2023 Best Value Chiropractic Schools

 You’ll be in good company if you decide to attend Logan University.
 It ranked #2 on our 2023 Best Value Chiropractic Schools list.
 Logan University is a small private not-for-profit school located in the large suburb of Chesterfield.

-Out-of-state tuition fees for undergraduate students at Logan University are $6,600 per year.
+The average tuition and fees for an out-of-state undergraduate student at Logan University are $6,600 a year.

 Out of the 13 schools in the United States that were part of this year’s ranking, Parker University landed the # 3 spot on the list.
-Located in the city of Dallas, Parker University is a private not-for-profit college with a small student population.
+Located in the large city of Dallas, Parker University is a private not-for-profit school with a small student population.

 Parker University undergraduate students pay an average of $24,311 in tuition and fees each year.